Language

 7

-See the total tiles needed, net area, tiles without waste, boxes required, and estimated cost.
-Export the report as PDF if needed.
+See total tiles needed, net area, tiles without waste, boxes required, and the estimated cost.
+Use Add Area (or Add Room in Wall mode) for multiple zones, then export a full report as PDF.

 Features